Public Matters - Class of 2013

 BECKY WARREN is the Assistant Director of Operations at Lowell National Historical Park and in the Tsongas Industrial History Center.
 Becky manages frontline education operations including supervising up to 30 National Park Service and UMass Lowell staff members.
 She coordinates all off-site and on-site educational programs for up to 500 students per day; conducts teacher workshops; hires and trains staff; and manages the workgroup budget.
 Becky began her career as a Park Ranger in Lowell and has worked extensively in the field of museum education and interpretation.
 She is the President of the Chelmsford Historical Society and a member of the Board of Directors for the Chelmsford Land Conservation Trust.
 She serves on the Hall of Fame and Scholarship Committees for the Chelmsford High School Alumni Association and as secretary for the Manning Association, a private non-profit family organization that owns and manages the historic Manning Manse in Billerica.
 She is a graduate of Essex Agricultural Institute and UMass Amherst.
 Becky lives in Pepperell.

-SUSAN WINSHIP is the Director of Development for the Greater Lowell Community Foundation (GLCF).
+SUSAN WINSHIP was the Director of Development for the Greater Lowell Community Foundation (GLCF) in 2013.
 She plans and implements projects that support nonprofits and positions them to realize the goals and objectives of their missions as effectively as possible.
 Prior to working at GLCF, Susan founded the Sudanese Education Fund to defray the cost of education for the “Lost Boys of Sudan,” Sudanese war orphans who came to this country a decade ago after fleeing to refugee camps in Ethiopia and Kenya.
 The nonprofit now is a 501(c)3 organization that supports many programs that assist the South Sudanese community in Massachusetts.
 Susan is a graduate of New York University School of Social Work and received a Certificate in Nonprofit Management and Leadership at Boston University.
 Susan lives in Lincoln with her husband.
-They have two sons who are both away at college.